About ACCA

 KARST PROBLEMS ARE COSTLY

-The areas where caves are found, known as karst regions, are under threat from urbanization and poor land use planning.
+Karst regions, are under threat from urbanization and poor land use planning.
 Millions of people throughout America get their drinking water from karst aquifers.
 Most are unaware of how easily karst groundwater systems can become contaminated by sewage and industrial waste.
 Poorly planned development in karst regions can lead to sinkhole collapses and flooding which damages houses, roads, and other structures.

 CAVES ARE FRAGILE